-Broadband access is a business essential, but access isn't universal across the UK.
-So, what do you do if you can't get broadband or if your broadband connection is unreliable?
+Broadband access is a business essential, but access isn't always guaranteed.
+So, what do you do if you can't get broadband or your broadband drops out?
 Here's how to stay connected and productive without broadband

 If you don't have access to broadband, or a slow connection is holding you back, here are some ways to stay connected.

 Broadband alternative #1: 3G, 4G or 5G connection

 If you have a mobile signal but no access broadband, you could buy a dongle to plug into the USB socket on your computer or use your phone or connected tablet as a Wi-Fi hotspot.
 A dongle or mobile can provide essential internet access anywhere with a 3G, 4G or 5G mobile signal.